When is the best time to visit?

 Berlin is a cosmopolitan and thriving multicultural city.
-It's Germany's largest city, the size of Stuttgart, Frankfurt and Munich put together, with a reputation for cutting-edge cool.
+It's Germany's largest city with a reputation for cutting-edge cool.

-Berlin marks its once terrible history with the Jewish community with several monuments.
+Berlin marks its once terrible history with several monuments.
 The Jüdisches Museum tells the story of the Jewish people in Germany and the Monument to the Murdered Jews of Europe, unveiled in 2005, is a field of 2,700 undulating concrete slabs near the Brandenburg Gate.

 Getting around Berlin